pisquii/Capstone/README.md

   · 'Correlation.ipynb' Jupyter notebook containing the analysis of the combined datasets, including correlations and comparisons among countries.

- ##  Data
-The data/ directory contains the raw data for each country, separated into individual subdirectories.
-The data for this study was obtained from various sources, such as government databases, international organizations, and academic research.
-Please refer to the thesis for a detailed description of the data sources and methodology.

 ## Dependencies
 This project requires the following Python packages: